Helicopter pilot fighting fine for landing in friend’s yard

-CORAL SPRINGS, Fla.
-(AP) — A Florida man is fighting back after getting in trouble for landing his helicopter in a friend’s backyard to surprise her for her 45th birthday.
+CORAL SPRINGS, Fla. — A Florida man is fighting back after getting in trouble for landing his helicopter in a friend’s backyard to surprise her for her 45th birthday.

 The South Florida SunSentinel reports Kfir “Leo” Baranes wanted to take the single mom on a helicopter ride as a surprise during her party in June.
 But neighbors didn’t care for the helicopter landing in their South Florida neighborhood of Coral Springs and called police.